HaxeFoundation/nekovm.org/www/pages/specs/hashtables.md

 - `$hcount(h)` : returns the number of bindings in the hashtable.
 - `$hiter(h,f)` : calls `f(k,v)` for each binding found in the hashtable.

 The hashtable stores the (key, values) couples in one chained list per slot.
 Adding a new binding with the same key will mask the previous one.
-The hash function used internaly is `$hkey(k)`, which will return a positive Neko integer for any Neko value.
-The hash function cannot be overriden, but the comparison function between keys can be overriden where it is used.
+The hash function used internally is `$hkey(k)`, which will return a positive Neko integer for any Neko value.
+The hash function cannot be overridden, but the comparison function between keys can be overridden where it is used.

-You can of course write your own hashtable implementation using Neko data structures, but using the standard builtin hashtable is better for languages interoperability.
+You can, of course, write your own hashtable implementation using Neko data structures, but using the standard builtin hashtable is better for languages interoperability.